 The contents of the Facility’s health and safety plan.

-The owner / operator ensures that the training program includes elements required under Title 40 CFR § 265.16.
+The operator ensures that the training program includes elements required under Title 40 CFR § 265.16.

-The training program is directed by a person trained in hazardous waste management procedures, and will include instruction which teaches Facility personnel hazardous waste management procedures (including emergency response and contingency plans implementation) relevant to the positions in which they are employed.
+The training program is directed by a person trained in hazardous waste management procedures, and includes instruction which teaches Facility personnel hazardous waste management procedures (including emergency response and contingency plans implementation) relevant to the positions in which they are employed.
 Further, the training program is designed to ensure Facility personnel are able to respond effectively to emergencies by familiarizing them with emergency procedures, emergency equipment, and emergency systems, including where applicable:

 Procedures for using, inspecting, repairing, and replacing facility emergency and monitoring equipment;